Respite for Caregivers

 The Brain Injury Alliance recognizes and celebrates the individuals who provide care and support to those living with Brain Injury.
 We are passionate about the role you play and understand it is fundamental to the success of those we serve.
 Research indicates that caregivers supporting individuals with brain injury are at a greater risk for experiencing burnout.
 Therefore, the Brain Injury Alliance, in coordination with Lifespan Respite Washington, has come together to assist unpaid caregivers to achieve their respite needs.

-Respite is a short but vital break from recurrent stress or difficult situations.
-It plays a critical role in alleviating:
+Respite is a fancy term for "taking a break!".
+It is a short but vital break from difficult situations and plays a significant role in alleviating:

-- “Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.”
-It often occurs when you feel overwhelmed, emotionally drained, and are unable to meet constant demands.
-Furthermore, if Burnout goes untreated, it can lower your immune system, impact your mental health, and lead to disengagement.
-One way to alleviate Burnout is to find ample time to yourself.
+- Burnout is considered to be the worst possible scenario, but it can occur if one ignores the need for breaks and self care.
+That is why we are passionate about assisting care providers getting the rest they need.
+“Burnout is a state of emotional, physical, and mental exhaustion caused by excessive and prolonged stress.”
+It often occurs when you feel overwhelmed, emotionally drained, and are unable to meet life's constant demands.
+Furthermore, if burnout goes untreated, it has the potential to lower your immunity to disease, impact your mental health and lead to disengagement.
+One way to alleviate Burnout is to find some time to yourself.
 Respite is one way this is achieved.

 - Negative feelings or fatigue